-Olympus has experience and a reputation for making rugged cameras.
+Olympus has the experience and a reputation for making rugged cameras.
 Its Tough Series has amped up the competition as there are more rugged point-and-shoot cameras out on the market but the TG-Tracker is Olympus’ first true action camera.

-This model is one that stands out from the rest, simply through its design.
+The Olympus Tough TG-Tracker is one that stands out from the rest, simply through its design.
 Olympus decided to stray away from the commonly used box design and created a miniature camcorder with a flip-out screen.
 The design itself makes the TG-Tracker shine within the action camera market and with its features, this could be the go-to action camera to look into if you intend on buying one.

 As mentioned, the TG-Tracker’s exterior is different from many other action cameras.
 The small box design was thrown out and Olympus decided to innovate what the typical action camera can be.
-Even though the camera isn’t a tiny box, it is still quite small and only weighs a bit more than the GoPro Hero4 Black.
+Even though the camera isn’t a tiny box, it is still quite small and only weighs a bit more than the GoPro HERO5.

 Although the extra weight can cause more wobble when the camera is mounted on a handlebar, it has a built-in image stabilizer.
 This will need to be enabled through the menu system which does a fair job at reducing the vibrations.

 The camera was built to handle drops.
 It is said to withstand drops from up to 7 feet and is crush-proof up to 220 pounds.
 In addition, it is also waterproof – without or without the waterproof housing.
-Without housing, it can go about 100-feet underwater.
+Without housing, it can go about 100 feet underwater.

-Aside from its unique design, the colors of the TG-Tracker will catch your attention.
+Aside from its unique design, the colors of the Olympus Tough TG-Tracker will catch your attention.
 It comes in an electric green which also different as many of the common colors are black or grey.
 But you also have the option of getting the camera in black.

 The TG-Tracker’s buttons and ports are completely sealed.
 On the back of the camera is a lockable hinged door that gives you access to the battery, microSD slot, and USB and HDMI ports.